dumrauf/post2ghost/README.md

 This application is used by the authors of [How Hard Can It Be?!](https://www.how-hard-can-it.be) on a regular base.

+> For further information, see the corresponding article on [https://www.how-hard-can-it.be/post2ghost/](https://www.how-hard-can-it.be/post2ghost/).

 ## You Have